cloudflare/terraform-provider-cloudflare/docs/resources/tunnel_config.md

 Required:

 - `ingress_rule` (Block List, Min: 1) Each incoming request received by cloudflared causes cloudflared to send a request to a local service.
-This section configures the rules that determine which requests are sent to which local services. (see [below for nested schema](#nestedblock--config--ingress_rule))
+This section configures the rules that determine which requests are sent to which local services.
+[Read more](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/local-management/ingress/). (see [below for nested schema](#nestedblock--config--ingress_rule))
 - `origin_request` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--config--origin_request))
 - `warp_routing` (Block List, Min: 1, Max: 1) (see [below for nested schema](#nestedblock--config--warp_routing))